fdarveau/flame/README.md

 ## Support

-If you want to support development of Flame and my upcoming self-hosted and open source projects you can use the following link:
+If you want to support development of Flame and ~~my~~ pawelmalak's upcoming self-hosted and open source projects you can use the following link:

 [![PayPal Badge](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/pawelmalak)